JIRA Interview Questions

 • Users and their group settings

-• In the workflow designer, one cannot create annotations
+• In the workflow designer, transitions cannot be copied.

 Jira Training Certification